FormatFuzzer: Effective Fuzzing of Binary File Formats: Decision Seeds

 \subsection{Using Decision Seeds for Generation}

 Every time the generator needs to make a random decision, such as which value should be used for a variable or lookahead function, it will read the required number of bytes from the decision seed.

-For example, the \texttt{ReadByte()} call in \Cref{line:ReadByte} of \Cref{lst:ihdr} would first read the next byte $b_0$ from the seed to decide whether to take an evil decision.
-If $b_0\bmod 128 = 127$, which happens with probability $1/128$, it will perform an evil decision.
-In that case, the generator reads the next byte $b_1$ from the seed and will use $b_1$ as the value chosen by \texttt{ReadByte()}, which covers the whole range of possible values for the type \texttt{byte}.
-In the more common scenario when no evil decision is made, the generator still reads the next byte $b_1$ from the seed, but this time computes $b_1 \bmod 5$ and uses the result as an index to choose from one of the 5 values in the \texttt{colors} array, which are the valid values for a \texttt{PNG\_COLOR\_SPACE\_TYPE}.
+For example, \Cref{fig:decisions} shows one possible decision seed and the resulting contents of the generated file for a \texttt{PNG\_CHUNK\_IHDR} (defined in \Cref{lst:ihdr}).
+For each of the seven generated variables in this chunk, one decision byte is used to choose whether to make an evil decision.
+If byte $b_0$ is read, an evil decision will be taken if $b_0\bmod 128 = 127$, which happens with probability $1/128$.
+In the most common case, no evil decision is made.
+For variables \texttt{width} and \texttt{height}, which were declared with \texttt{<min=1, max=24>}, this means that the next byte $b_1$ will be used to compute $b_1\bmod 24$ in order to choose uniformly from one of the 24 possible values.